wendellpiez/XMLLunchbox/README.md

 This example assumes your container is named `xmllunchbox`: adjust accordingly.

+Also, if you are only testing the application and not extending it, you can leave off the volume bindings (or whichever ones you know you do not need).

 ### Create a script to provide command-line access to BaseX

 Copy the following text to a file called _lunch-cl.sh_ inside your _lunchbox_ directory: